erin-m-keller/keller-employee-tracker/README.md

   ```

   Create an .env file in the root directory and set your local MySQL server password
+  > Don't worry, it will only be saved to your local machine.
+The .env file is in .gitignore
   ``` bash
     DB_PASSWORD = "your_password_here"
   ```